 I love tater tots.
 I love, love, love them.
 They are an amazingly delicious treat and I would eat them all the time if I could.
 Only I live in Scotland.
 And Scotland doesn’t do tots.
 In fact, they don’t even know what tots are.
 So if I want tots, I have to make them myself.
 Which is what I did for the first time today.
 (Yum!)

 Unsurprisingly, my homemade tots didn’t turn out like Ore-Ida’s lovely, golden treats.
 However, they were pretty gosh-darn delicious, if I do say so myself.
 And my housemate (who has never had a tater tot before) thought they were pretty nice, too.
-Importantly, they were fairly easy to make (in the grand scheme of thing).
-Even more importantly, these are way-healthier than store-bought and a bit cheaper, too.
+Importantly, they were fairly easy to make (in the grand scheme of things).
+Even more importantly, these are way healthier than store-bought and a bit cheaper, too.

 Next time around, I will use a little less salt.
 And I will also attempt at finely dicing the potatoes, rather than grating them as I did this time around.
 I also need to figure out a way to get the outside crispier.
 The answer to that might be to oven-bake them after frying (either from fresh or frozen).
 I have frozen a dozen from this batch to test that theory and will update once I know how it worked out.